10 Best Treks In India To Take From April To September

 Pin Parvati Pass Trek

 Pin Parvati Pass in Himachal is a challenging trek known for its rugged terrain, high-altitude crossings, pristine landscapes, and encounters with remote Himalayan villages.
-The trek is approximately 110 kilometres long, and it is considered difficult.
+The trek is approximately 110 km long, and it is considered difficult.

 The trek path of Pin Parvati Pass | Shutterstock